LarsNorlander/dev-diary/seven-something-in-seven-weeks.md

 ### 11:02 AM

 Got to finish the chapter on Io.
 The language I think is an interesting one.
 The language is in a direct contrast with Ruby in terms of how much syntactic sugar there is, in Io there's absolutely none.
 But I was intrigued by the ability to basically implement your own syntax.
 That was kinda astonishing to see.
 Next up, Prolog.

+### 5:26 PM

+Got to read Day 1 of Prolog and got to do it's activities.
+This language is so amusing.
+I'm bewildered by how it works.
+You state some facts, a few rules, and it gives you the answer.
+It's just, how???
+How does it do that?
+And the interview about from the dolphin researches was mind blowing to read.